malikfaraz63/Cabify/README.md

 ## CabifyKit
 Package used by both rider and driver app, containing common objects and frameworks.
+- Google Places API interface for route summary and location description
+- Map view management and annotations
+- Live journey navigation interface for client apps
+- Profile interface

 ## CabifyDriver
 Driver app with location-based filtering of ride requests, in-app navigation and session rejoin.
 Here is a breakdown of included features:
   ### Profile
   - View profile details
   ### Ratings
-  - View ratings given for rider in past rides
+  - View ratings given to riders in past rides
   - Rate unrated rider in past rides
   ### Earnings
   - Optimised storage of earnings data for annual, monthy and weekly overview